xokcton/price-fetcher/README.md

 # Crypto Price Fetcher

-A Node.js application built with TypeScript and Express to fetch cryptocurrency prices from multiple exchanges (e.g., Binance, Bybit) using the CCXT library.
+A Node.js application built with TypeScript and Express to fetch cryptocurrency prices for USDT pairs from multiple exchanges and compute price differences between them using the CCXT library.

 ## Project Structure